yanhan/notes/minikube.md

 minikube start
 ```

-To use a specific VM driver, eg. virtualbox:
+To use a specific VM driver, eg. virtualbox, and with latest stable k8s:

 ```
-minikube start --vm-driver=virtualbox
+minikube start --vm-driver=virtualbox --kubernetes-version=stable
 ```

 Get IP address of minikube: